vconti1/weather-app/README.md

 ```

 ### 3. Set up environment variables
-Create a `.env.local` file in the project root and add:
+Create a `.env` file in the project root and add:
 ```bash
 WEATHER_API_KEY=your_weatherapi_key
 UPSTASH_REDIS_REST_URL=your_upstash_url